Philippine Center for Masonic Studies

 Logia Magdalo was later revived as Logia Magdalo No 79 by the Gran Logia Nacional de Filipinas and still active today.

-Aguinaldo in 1955, at the age of 86, renewed his Masonic vows before the Grand Lodge of the Philippines when he was invited as guest speaker in its 39th Annual Communications.
 He died on February 6, 1964.
 In the same year, Ibarra Lodge No 31 was renamed Aguinaldo Memorial Lodge.
 In 2006, the lodge joined six other regular lodges to form the Independent Grand Lodge of the Philippine Islands.
 It was renamed President Emilio Aguinaldo Memorial Lodge No 5.

 Magdalo was Aguinaldo’s Katipunan symbolic name, derived from the name of Kawit’s patron saint Santa Maria Magdalena.

 It was his long time friend and brother-in-law, Santiago V. Alvarez who accompanied Aguinaldo (and Raymundo Mata) to Andres Bonifacio for initiation into the Katipunan in the evening of March 14, 1896.
 Bonifacio’s house was located at Cervantes street (now Rizal Avenue) in the San Ygnacio area of Bambang.
+(Alvarez, 1992)

 In his memoirs serialized in the weekly publication Sampagita from July 24, 1927 to April 15, 1928, Santiago Alvarez said he took notice of Aguinaldo’s prolonged initiation and attributed it to the Katipunan’s similarities to Masonry.